 Additionally, comparing last year’s tax return to this year’s tax return can shed light on planning opportunities due to major changes in the client’s life.

 Form 1040 was redesigned in 2018.
 Now, everyone will use Form 1040* and Forms 1040A and 1040EZ will no longer be used.
-The new Form 1040 is shorter, but not necessarily simpler.
-The new form has numbered schedules in addition to the lettered schedules.
-Many people may only need to file the 1040 Form and none of the schedules.
-However, more complex returns may need to file one or more of the schedules.
+Originally, the new Form 1040 was shorter, but has increased over the past couple of years.
+In addition to the Form 1040, individuals may need to file schedules.